syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 sheet.AutoFilters.FilterRange = sheet.Range("A1:K180")

-' Column index to which Autofilter must be applied.
+' Column index to which AutoFilter must be applied.

 Dim filter As IAutoFilter = sheet.AutoFilters(0)